Isotropy of quadratic forms over function fields in characteristic 2: Function fields of polynomials

 In this section, we look at function fields of polynomials.
 In particular, we prove a generalization of Theorem~\ref{Th:ExampleOfKnown} to more variables.
 All statements have their counterparts in characteristic other than two.
 Sometimes, the transition of the proof to characteristic two is straightforward, but often some obstacles specific to characteristic two appear.

 Throughout this section, we denote $\bX=(X_1,\dots,X_l)$ with $l>0$.
-For a polynomial $f\in F[\bX]$, we denote by $\lc{f}$ its leading coefficient with respect to the lexicographical ordering.
-We say that $f$ is \emph{monic} if $\lc{f}=1$.
-By $\deg_{X_i}{f}$ we mean the maximal degree of the variable $X_i$ appearing in $f$ and by $\deg f$ the maximal total degree of all terms in $f$.
+For a polynomial $f\in F[\bX]$, we denote by $\deg_{X_i}{f}$ the maximal degree of the variable $X_i$ appearing in $f$, and by $\deg f$ the total degree of the leading term of $f$ with respect to the lexicographical ordering.
+Furthermore, $\lc{f}$ denotes the coefficient of the leading term of $f$, and we say that $f$ is \emph{monic} if $\lc{f}=1$.

 \begin{lemma} Let $\varphi$ be a quadratic form over $F$.
 Let $f\in F[\bX]$ be an irreducible polynomial.
 If there exists $a\in F^*$ such that $af\in\Tg{F(\bX)}{\varphi}$, then $\varphi_{F(f)}$ is isotropic. \end{lemma}